lailaadranly/Reci/README.md

 # Reci
-Mobile app to store and reference recipes.
+Mobile app created with React/React Native to store and reference recipes.